Start Your Intake

 During your assessment, please inform your medical doctor of any history of addiction and discuss the potential risks and benefits of working with Ketamine.
 You may also consider exploring a range of treatment options including but not limited to: antidepressants or SSRIS, psychotherapy, Electroconvulsive Therapy (ECT), or Transcranial Magnetic Stimulation (TMS.)

-who is not a good candidate for ketamine therapy?
+Who is not a good candidate for ketamine therapy?

 Ketamine therapy, while promising for certain conditions, may not be suitable for everyone.
 Individuals frequently excluded from consideration include those with a history of psychosis, active substance abuse, uncontrolled hypertension, recent heart attack or stroke, specific medical conditions like severe liver or kidney dysfunction, or pregnancy/ breastfeeding, specific medication interactions, allergies, or sensitivity to ketamine, and those with unrealistic expectations or a lack of commitment to the therapy process.